Six Advanced Onboarding Steps that Lead to Retention

 Just as it happens with sports, software users will plateau at a given point of proficiency.

 It is mission-critical to make sure that users receive ongoing training so that they can break through these plateaus and adopt a higher level of knowledge of the software so that they can increase their use of it.

 A Great Onboarding Experience

 It’s not a secret: repeat customers are profitable.
 On top of that, retention will give you the chance to save significant customer acquisition costs and quickly grow thanks to a much higher customer lifetime value.

 Surely, humans are wired to focus more on acquisition (gathering) than retention, but in this case, preventing churn through a solid onboarding experience truly works for the best.

 With these new strategies in mind, you will be armed with a retention-based growth plan that will drive your business forward.

 It is essential that you identify all friction points and areas of complexities within your software and swiftly guide users through problematic steps.

-It may take time to find the right combination of strategies for your own product, but advanced onboarding techniques will allow you to set your product apart from competition.
+It may take time to find the right combination of strategies for your own product, but Learn more about employee training and support will allow you to set your product apart from competition.